Franklinliu/InvCon-Tool/README.md

 invcon  --eth_address 0x97b3c9aa2ddf4d215a71090c1ee5990e2ad60fd1
 ``` -->

-### User Interface

-The website of InvCon is hosted at http://www.smartcontractsecurity.org/invcon.
 <!-- Currently the server is running inside NTU network.
 You can access the website if you are also inside the NTU network.
 Please try to use and take a look at [InvCon Website](http://155.69.148.241:3000/)

 1. Home Page.